Introduction#

 - Enable JavaScript Detections (JSD) and enforce them if possible.

-- If enforcement isn’t feasible (i.e. for native mobile apps), consider implementing Turnstile (in WebView for mobile) alongside the WAF or Cloudflare’s new mobile SDK (Enterprise feature), which can be combined with API Shield JWT Validation or Snippets.
+- If enforcement isn’t feasible (i.e. for native mobile apps), consider implementing Turnstile (in WebView for mobile) alongside the WAF or Cloudflare’s new mobile SDK (Enterprise feature), which can be combined with API Shield JWT Validation at the edge or programmatically with Snippets.

-- Analyze heuristics using Security Analytics and available fields to build WAF Custom Rules.
+- Analyze heuristics using Security Analytics and available fields to build WAF Custom Rules based on your needs and signals.

 - Deploy the WAF Managed Rules regularly updated security rules.